istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 - **Fixed** an issue where proxy draining could panic instead of returning an error when the Envoy admin endpoint was unavailable.

-- **Fixed** an issue where additional namespaces in meshConfig.defaultServiceExportTo and meshConfig.defaultVirtualServiceExportTo were not being honored when the default included the current namespace as ".".
+- **Fixed** an issue where additional namespaces in `meshConfig.defaultServiceExportTo` and `meshConfig.defaultVirtualServiceExportTo` were not honored when the default included the current namespace as `.`.
   ([Issue #60560](https://github.com/istio/istio/issues/60560))

 - **Fixed** a bug where removing a listener from a `ListenerSet` left an orphaned entry